 - With a pastry brush brush the tops of the cinnamon rolls with a little melted butter.

 - Place in your preheated oven, and bake about 30 min. or until golden brown on top.

 - Note: I baked mine in 2 separate pans so I could use the pan in pictures, so I had 12 in that pan and 6 in another.

 - While the dough is rising, make the filling.

 - Mix soft butter, spices, and sugar in a small mixing bowl with a whisk or hand mixer.

 - I usually make this while cinnamon rolls are baking, but you could make before.

-- Add warm milk 1 tbsp at a time until icing is thin enough to drizzle it on.
+- Add warm milk 1 tbsp at a time until the icing is thin enough to spread it on.

 - Drizzle on icing and enjoy!